 Copyright: Contact The Charleston Museum Archives for publication quality images and credit instructions.

-Black and white photograph of the west (front) elevation of the carriage house at the William Aiken House located at 456 King Street.
+Black and white photograph of the first floor stairhall and south entry to first floor porch in the William Aiken House located at 456 King Street.

 The William Aiken House was constructed in 1807 by James Mackie in the Adam tradition.
 William Aiken, Sr. and his family moved into the brick single house in 1807 and purchased the house in 1811.
 The house was used to hold meetings for the South Carolina Canal and Railroad Company where Aiken was elected president in 1827.
 Directly after his death in 1831 his widow, Henrietta Watt, constructed the octagonal wing of the house with a ballroom on the second floor.
 The South Carolina Canal and Railroad Company later became part of Norfolk Southern, that today operates a district sales office from a portion of house.